 Step 3: Defining the structure

-After completing the initial research stage, we have accumulated a good bit of insight on how the app should look and function.
+After completing the initial research stage, we have accumulated a good bit of insight into how the app should look and function.
 The discovery stage is always finalized with a set of fact-based decisions and a clear project vision.

 With the initial components in place, it’s time to make our first wireframes – the basic outlines of the app’s screens.
 Wireframes are created to show the app’s UX structure and the placement of all the elements.